Sailing Instructions - 2018

 13 - Penalties at the time of an incident

-14 - Written protests must be handed to the ROOD within the time limit of 1 hour of the finish, accompanied by a fee of £1which is refunded unless the protest is judged frivolous.
-The ROOD will advise the Vice Commodore who will select an unbiased officer to chair and for a protest committee, to sit in judgment as soon as practicable.
+14 - Written protests must be handed to the ROOD within the time limit of 1 hour of the finish, accompanied by a fee of £1 which is refunded unless the protest is judged frivolous.
+The ROOD will advise the Vice Commodore who will select an unbiased officer to chair and for a protest committee, to sit in judgement as soon as practicable.
 Other Club members not involved in the protest, are encouraged to attend protest meetings, but may not interrupt.

 15 - A minimum of two boats shall constitute a race.